-Matthew J. Cannon has almost two decades of criminal and civil litigation experience.
+Matthew J. Cannon has two decades of criminal and civil litigation experience.
 He has served as the First Chair in numerous federal jury trials and has combined his courtroom skills, his experience as a federal prosecutor with the Department of Justice (DOJ), and his wide-ranging civil litigation skills into a practice that combines anti-corruption compliance work and litigation.
 Matt focuses his practice on representing companies and individuals subject to government investigations and litigation.
 He also assists companies with implementing and assessing anti-corruption compliance programs throughout the world, including programs focused on the Foreign Corrupt Practices Act (FCPA) and the U.K. Bribery Act.

 Prior to joining Greenberg Traurig, Matt served as a federal prosecutor for more than seven years.
 During his tenure with the government, he served as both the Supervisory AUSA for the Headquarters Office of the Central District of Illinois and was the Lead Prosecutor for the LOGCAP Working Group—a group that prosecuted warzone corruption matters related to the multibillion-dollar LOGCAP III and IV prime contracts awarded to private contractors to provide logistical support to the U.S. Army in relation to the military conflicts in Iraq, Kuwait and Afghanistan.
 The LOGCAP Working Group had numerous prosecutions and investigations involving bribes, kickbacks, Major Fraud Act, and civil False Claims Act matters, including qui tams.
 The False Claims Act matters that he handled with the government involved allegations of inflated billing, false certifications, and pricing manipulation.
 In addition, Matt was lead trial counsel for numerous federal jury trials, including multi-week long fraud trials.

-While with the government, Matt was also one of the attorneys who handled a very recent FCPA case involving a subsidiary of a global food-processing and commodities-trading corporation, wherein the total amount of criminal and regulatory penalties paid exceeded $54 million.
-As a federal prosecutor, Matt also supervised public corruption cases and health care fraud cases in addition to handling prosecutions and investigations in the areas of procurement fraud, wire and mail fraud, money laundering, securities fraud, FCPA, ITAR, Clean Water Act environmental matters, and other white collar matters.
+While with the government, Matt was also one of the attorneys who handled an FCPA case involving a subsidiary of a global food-processing and commodities-trading corporation, wherein the total amount of criminal and regulatory penalties paid exceeded $54 million.
+As a federal prosecutor, Matt supervised public corruption cases and health care fraud cases in addition to handling prosecutions and investigations in the areas of procurement fraud, wire and mail fraud, money laundering, securities fraud, FCPA, ITAR, Clean Water Act environmental matters, and other white collar matters.

 Prior to working as a federal prosecutor, Matt was an associate and then partner in litigation for another large Chicago law firm.
 While there, he handled a wide-range of civil and criminal matters.
 His work included assisting with internal corporate investigations, defending DOJ and SEC investigations, defending 10b-5 securities class actions, and handling litigation matters in the following areas: civil, criminal, commercial business, antitrust, sports, civil rights, class actions, securities fraud, RICO, copyright and health care.